 A major part of a cyberattack is getting away with it — removing and falsifying log files so that victims never know (or are delayed in finding out) that they have been compromised.

-When a security breach does occur, a SIEM can provide valuable forensic analysis you wouldn't otherwise be able to get.
+When a security breach does occur, a SIEM can provide the valuable forensic analysis you wouldn't otherwise be able to get.

 Examples of Activities a SIEM Detects